tejas-2232/python-All-in-One/README.md

 It prints all the items in list

-suppose, list=[1,2,3,4,5,6], "item" is ne variable created at runtime.
+suppose, list=[1,2,3,4,5,6], "item" is new variable created at runtime.
 Then it is referenced to array(list) index and printed using {print item} line.<br>

 The output is=> [1,2,3,4,5,6]